 5. Create cyber security heroes and instill a cyber security culture

-6. Change behavior to eliminate the automatic trust response that cybercriminals rely on
+6. Change behavior to eliminate the automatic trust response cyber criminals rely on

 7. Deploy targeted anti-ransomware and anti-phishing solutions